 may frame their “teaching objectives” as an opportunity to

 learn how we know what we know.
 Pursuing a “theory of

 knowledge” offers students of the Cultural Revolution a view

 of historical scholarship that is participatory.

-Museums, History, and the Public in a global Age
+Museums, History, and the Public in a Global Age [PDF]

 Making a Revolutionary Monument:

 The Site of the First National Congress of the Chinese Communist Party